-It is always advisable to remain vigilant for signs of unauthorized activity by reviewing your financial account statements.
-If you see charges or activity you did not authorize, we suggest that you contact your financial institution immediately.
-In an abundance of caution, we have secured the services of Kroll to provide you with one year of complimentary identity monitoring services.
+We encourage you to register for an identity protection PIN through the IRS to aid in the prevention of fraudulent tax returns being filed using your Social Security number.
+We also encourage you to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity.
+If you see charges or activity you did not authorize, please contact the relevant financial institution or credit bureau reporting the information immediately.
+As an added precaution, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.
+For more information on Kroll Identity Monitoring, including instructions on how to activate your complimentary one-year membership, please visit the below website:

-Visit https://enroll.idheadquarters.com to activate and take advantage of your identity monitoring services.
+Visit https://enroll.krollmonitoring.com to activate and take advantage of your identity monitoring services.

-You have until February 19, 2021 to activate your identity monitoring services.
+You have until December 23, 2021 to activate your identity monitoring services.

-Membership Number: << Member ID>>
+Activation Number: << Activation Number s n>>